Mirion Technologies (NYSE:MIR) Sees Unusually-High Trading Volume – Time to Buy?

-Mirion Technologies, Inc. (NYSE:MIR – Get Free Report) shares saw an uptick in trading volume on Wednesday .
-1,170,451 shares changed hands during mid-day trading, an increase of 3% from the previous session’s volume of 1,131,087 shares.The stock last traded at $13.29 and had previously closed at $12.66.
+Shares of Mirion Technologies, Inc. (NYSE:MIR – Get Free Report) saw strong trading volume on Tuesday .
+749,424 shares changed hands during trading, a decline of 35% from the previous session’s volume of 1,161,406 shares.The stock last traded at $13.90 and had previously closed at $13.58.

-Separately, B. Riley initiated coverage on Mirion Technologies in a research note on Thursday, September 26th.
-They set a “buy” rating and a $14.00 price target for the company.
+Separately, B. Riley initiated coverage on shares of Mirion Technologies in a report on Thursday, September 26th.
+They issued a “buy” rating and a $14.00 target price for the company.

-Mirion Technologies (NYSE:MIR – Get Free Report) last released its earnings results on Thursday, August 1st.
-The company reported $0.10 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.07 by $0.03.
-The company had revenue of $207.10 million for the quarter, compared to analysts’ expectations of $210.77 million.
-Mirion Technologies had a positive return on equity of 3.81% and a negative net margin of 7.80%.
-The firm’s quarterly revenue was up 5.0% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.08 EPS.
-Equities analysts forecast that Mirion Technologies, Inc. will post 0.31 EPS for the current fiscal year.
+Mirion Technologies (NYSE:MIR – Get Free Report) last issued its earnings results on Thursday, August 1st.
+The company reported $0.10 EPS for the quarter, topping analysts’ consensus estimates of $0.07 by $0.03.
+The business had revenue of $207.10 million for the quarter, compared to analyst estimates of $210.77 million.
+Mirion Technologies had a negative net margin of 7.80% and a positive return on equity of 3.81%.
+The company’s quarterly revenue was up 5.0% compared to the same quarter last year.
+During the same period last year, the company posted $0.08 earnings per share.
+As a group, sell-side analysts expect that Mirion Technologies, Inc. will post 0.31 EPS for the current year.

-In other Mirion Technologies news, insider Emmanuelle Lee sold 5,000 shares of the business’s stock in a transaction on Wednesday, July 24th.
-The shares were sold at an average price of $10.80, for a total transaction of $54,000.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-In related news, CEO Thomas D. Logan sold 7,500 shares of the firm’s stock in a transaction that occurred on Wednesday, July 24th.
-The stock was sold at an average price of $10.87, for a total value of $81,525.00.
-Following the completion of the transaction, the chief executive officer now directly owns 1,544,017 shares of the company’s stock, valued at $16,783,464.79.
-This trade represents a 0.00 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, insider Emmanuelle Lee sold 5,000 shares of Mirion Technologies stock in a transaction on Wednesday, July 24th.
-The stock was sold at an average price of $10.80, for a total value of $54,000.00.
+In other news, insider Emmanuelle Lee sold 5,000 shares of the business’s stock in a transaction dated Tuesday, September 24th.
+The shares were sold at an average price of $10.60, for a total value of $53,000.00.
+Following the completion of the sale, the insider now owns 138,193 shares in the company, valued at approximately $1,464,845.80.
+The trade was a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other Mirion Technologies news, insider Emmanuelle Lee sold 5,000 shares of Mirion Technologies stock in a transaction dated Tuesday, September 24th.
+The stock was sold at an average price of $10.60, for a total value of $53,000.00.
+Following the transaction, the insider now owns 138,193 shares in the company, valued at $1,464,845.80.
+The trade was a 0.00 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Thomas D. Logan sold 7,500 shares of the stock in a transaction that occurred on Wednesday, July 24th.
+The shares were sold at an average price of $10.87, for a total transaction of $81,525.00.
+Following the sale, the chief executive officer now directly owns 1,544,017 shares of the company’s stock, valued at $16,783,464.79.
+The trade was a 0.00 % decrease in their position.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 54,639 shares of company stock worth $568,947.
-2.20% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 54,639 shares of company stock valued at $568,947.
+2.20% of the stock is currently owned by corporate insiders.

 Institutional Inflows and Outflows